 BetterHelp is not generally covered by your insurance company.

-There are two reasons for this – they cannot officially diagnose a mental health condition (unlike some of their competitors) and they charge on a four-weekly basis, which is a different charging period to that accepted by most insurance companies.
+There are two reasons for this – they cannot officially diagnose a mental health condition and they charge on a four-weekly basis, which is a different charging period to that accepted by most insurance companies.

 Unlike other online therapy competitors, BetterHelp only offers one pricing plan, which is priced as we described above.